unbit/spockfs/README.md

 LISTXATTR
 ---------

+(Currently unsupported on FreeBSD)

 FUSE hook: listxattr

-X-Spock headers used: node
+X-Spock headers used: X-Spock-size

 Expected status: 200 OK on success

 Returns the list of extended attributes names for a resource.
-The format is the same of READDIR (each name separated by a newline)
+The format is the same of READDIR (each name separated by a newline).

+The output size must fit into X-Spock-size value.
+If X-Spock-size is zero, the header will be returned in the response too with the size required for the full list.

 raw HTTP example

 ```
 LISTXATTR /foobar HTTP/1.1
 Host: example.com
+X-Spock-size: 4096

 HTTP/1.1 200 OK
 Content-Length: 18